danieldin95/openlan-py/ope/README.md

 # Multiple OPE

-If the ope discover new host, it must shares this host to octl.
-And the octl will forward this message to other ope.
-When one cpe startup, it must establish fully connection to all ope has same systemid.
+If OPE discover new host, it must shares this host to OCTL.
+And OCTL will forward this message to other OPE.
+When one CPE startup, it must establish fully connection to all OPE has same systemID.

                               octl
                                |